-Basically, let me just cut and paste their findings as reported in the EFA email and then translate.
+Basically, let me just cut and paste their findings as reported in the EFA email blast and then translate as I understand it.
 The study examined 37 patients diagnosed with PNES and placed them randomly into one of three interventions:

 - Intervention group 1: 12 patients who were told by their doctor about PNES and told to seek care in the community had no change in mood or quality of life.

 - My translation: So patients that were just given the name of the disorder: “You have PNES” and sent out to “seek help on their own” DID NOT IMPROVE.
 Wow, thanks for the newsflash.
 We never would have known that just sending a patient out with just a diagnosis and no explanation or better yet, referral in hand is not going to be helpful.

 - Intervention group 2: 10 patients who were given the diagnosis in a scripted manner and who received a psychiatry consult and written information had PNES less often after discharge.
 Self-reported quality of life improved also.

 - My translation: So when the diagnosing team went further than just stating “you have PNES” but instead 1) gave an explanation of the disorder, 2) the patient met with a psychiatrist and 3) were provided with an informative pamphlet to maybe show a future mental health provider, they had some decrease in their episodes and reported better quality of life.
 Again, is this seriously groundbreaking news?
 And just a thought, shouldn’t the patient also be provided with an actual referral in addition to the little pamphlet?